oeb25/msc-thesis/full.md

 > [!remark]
 > Remember from \cref{definition-place} that $\places$ is potentially infinite, which would make $\top$ an infinite set, meaning that it is impractical to represent fully in practice.
-Luckily, it satisfies two algebraic properties which makes it simple to use in most cases:
+Luckily, it satisfies two algebraic properties which make it simple to use in most cases:
 > $$
 > \begin{array}{ccc}
 > \;\;\;\;&\top \join \T = \top, \text{ and, } \top \meet \T = \T & \forall \T \in \Ts.